kgalahassa/shallowgibbsnet-notebook/README.md

 The model has to reject the partition that are generated but not accepted by an acceptation ratio

-You need to install the package shallowgibbsnet (pip install shallowgibbsnet), then import the desired structure:
+You need to install the package shallowgibbsnet (pip install shallowgibbsnet), then import the desired/chosen structure:

     1- BetweenLayerSparsed (import shallowgibbsnet.BetweenLayerSparsed.sgnn as ShallowGibbs)
     2- CompoundSymmetry (import shallowgibbsnet.CompoundSymmetry.sgnn as ShallowGibbs)